Verdugo Hills Flexible Spending Accounts

 - Expenses incurred for ineligible dependents or others not in your family

-The full amount you have selected is available for qualifying expenses from January 1-December 31 of the year in question (but you have until March 31 of the following year to submit the previous year’s claims).
-Up to $500 of your health care FSA can be carried over to the following year but you can’t use it until April 15 (meaning that you could have up to $3200 in your health care account on or after April 15).
+The full amount you have selected is available for qualifying expenses from January 1-December 31 of the year in question (but you have until April 15 of the following year to submit the previous year’s claims).
+Up to $550 of your health care FSA can be carried over to the following year but you can’t use it until April 15.

 Although you can access all funds at the beginning of the year, if you leave USC employment any services provided after your termination date will not qualify, even if you have funds remaining in your FSA (unless you elect COBRA continuation coverage on an after-tax basis – for more information see Leaving USC.

 When submitting physical claims, you must complete a claim form (available at www.healthcomp.com) and attach the appropriate receipts and information.
 The receipt must include the name of the individual for whom the expense was incurred, the provider’s name, date of service, description of service and amount.
 Canceled checks and credit card slips cannot be used in place of receipts.
 Any submitted claim that is less than $20 will be processed and pended until the $20 minimum is met.

 You may elect direct deposit for your health care FSA, allowing reimbursements to be deposited directly into your checking account.
 You may also select the Flex Payment Card feature at the time of enrollment, which will allow you to simply swipe your Flex Payment card for qualified purchases (like using a credit card).
 When you use your card for qualified purchases, the money is instantly deducted from your flex benefit account.
 If your provider does not accept the Flex Payment Card, you may pay your provider directly, and then submit a receipt with a claim form for reimbursement.

 - You choose an amount - up to $5000 a year per household - for dependent care expenses.